Mih-Nig-Afe/SocialVision-Facial-Recognition-Search/README.md

 ### Streamlit Tabs

 1. **🔍 Search** – Upload an image, system detects faces, extracts dual embeddings, and surfaces matches with similarity scores.
+When a match exceeds the configured threshold, that same embedding bundle is appended to the matched profile automatically, so the database keeps training itself from real search traffic.
 2. **📤 Add Faces** – Upload faces for specific usernames; the UI now uploads full embedding bundles so the database can blend DeepFace+dlib vectors.
 3. **📈 Analytics** – Watch total faces, unique users, and per-source charts sourced directly from the JSON database.